How Often Should You Wash Your Sheets?

 If you don't take a nap on your mattress every day, you are free to stretch this to once every two weeks.

 Lazy enough to wash your sheets even once a week?
 Worry not!
-At Turmerry, we have 400 thread count long-staple BCI antimicrobial sheet sets that require less laundry (up to 3 times less) when compared to other sheets.
+At Turmerry, we have 400 thread count long-staple BCI antimicrobial sheets that require less laundry (up to 3 times less) when compared to other sheets.

 natural and organic latex mattress topper

-And the best part, these sheets prevent 99.9% of bacteria growth and are mold, mildew, and fungi resistant.
+And the best part - these sheets prevent 99.9% of bacterial growth and are mold, mildew, and fungi resistant.

 Clean and crispy bed sheet